NP36752/ScriptingProjectPeralesP2/README.md

-# ScriptingProjectPeralesP2
+# you dont really need to be here if you dont go to my school
-creating a repo for my scription project for school
+its for my teacher